 Anything with risk is a bad choice, for example equity investments, P2P lending, or crypto.
 You don’t want require your emergency fund only to discover it has lost value.

-Anything with access restrictions, such as savings accounts with withdrawal notice periods, are also a bad choice – it’s no use having a notice period for access if your emergency is happening now.
+Anything with access restrictions, such as savings accounts that lock your money away for 12 months or require some months of notice to withdraw, are also a bad choice – it’s no use having a notice period for access if your emergency is happening now.